ut-issl/s2e-core/.github/ISSUE_TEMPLATE/action_item.md

 ---
 name: Action Item
-about: AI 管理用テンプレート
+about: For Action Item management
 title: ''
 labels: ''
 assignees: ''

 ---

-## 概要
+## Overview
-ひとことで
+Write briefly.

-## 詳細
+## Details
-詳しく
+Write in detail.

-## close条件
+## Conditions for close
-どうなったらcloseできるか
+When xxx is complete.

-## 備考
+## Supplement
-なにかあれば
+Write additional comments if you need.

-## 注意
+## Note
-- 関連する Projects が存在する場合，それの紐付けを行うこと
+- If there are related Projects, tie them together.
-- 可能ならば `priority` ラベルを付けること
+- Set `priority` label if possible.
-- 可能ならば Assignees を設定すること
+- Assignees should be set if possible.
-- close するときは結論を明記すること
+- Write a conclusion when closing the issue.